docker/docs/content/docker-hub/company-faqs.md

 ### What's the definition of a company vs an organization?

-A company is a collection of organizations that administrators can manage together.
-An organization is a collection of repositories and teams that administrators can together.
+A company is a collection of organizations that are managed together.
+An organization is a collection of repositories and teams that are managed together.